zztalker/imunify360-doc/docs/installation/README.md

 Web interface supports the following browsers:

-Safari version 9.1 or later;
+Safari version 10 or later
-Chrome version 39 or later;
+Chrome version 39 or later
-Firefox version 28 or later;
+Firefox version 28 or later
-Edge version 17 or later;
+Edge version 17 or later
-Internet Explorer version 11 or later.

 ## Side by side install with another IDS